julianlk522/julianlk.com/content/tech.md

 -   not easy to rename your package
     -   Well, it's easy enough to replace the imports / package declarations / go.mod with a script.
 But I think that would be a good feature for the Go CLI.
 -   `if err != nil {}` everywhere
-    -   But `try/catch` blocks lead to more nesting and possibly more difficulty locating the source of an error.
+    -   But `try/catch` blocks lead to more nesting and possibly more difficulty locating error sources.
 Overall, I think I prefer Go's error handling.

-#### Lua

-Pros:

--   simple types
--   not many (21) keywords

-Cons:

--   1-indexed (¬_¬")

 #### Python